Bürgerliches Gesetzbuch (BGB); Heimarbeitsgesetz (HAG)

 - five months for employment between 12-14 years;

 - six months for employment between 15-19 years;

 - seven months for service of more or equal to 20 years.

 The notice period can be shorter than four weeks in case of auxiliary employment.
-In case of a probation period of six month the notice period is two weeks.
+In case of a probation period of six month, the notice period reduces to two weeks.

 Employment relationships of blue-collar and white-collar workers can be terminated on the 15th or last day of each month, with a notice period of four weeks.

 The regulation does not apply to workers on fixed-term contracts unless the notification period is specified in the individual contract or in a collective agreement applied by the employer.